CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

 - Indices are strictly 1-based; index `1` selects the first option.
 The popup normalizes any zero-based `CHOOSE` output from older prompts and will reject negative values before sending the sequence to CommunicationMod.
-- The manual command/sequence/log forms remain available below if you need to issue ad-hoc actions outside the automated workflow.
-The sequence textarea accepts plain-text commands (for example, `PLAY 2 1` or `END`) and still understands the older JSON array/object format if you prefer it.
+- The sequence textarea accepts plain-text commands (for example, `PLAY 2 1` or `END`) and still understands the older JSON array/object format if you prefer it for manual tweaks.
+Any captured ChatGPT output is mirrored there before the bridge executes it so you can make quick edits.
 - The built-in planner instructions explicitly encourage playing every beneficial card before ending the turn, so most generated plans will exhaust playable options prior to issuing `END` unless holding a card is strategically